-- Memories of critical ‘clubbing days’ using music and film elicitation This facet uses music and film elicitation to explore the memories of people who were regulars at Manchester’s Hacienda nightclub during the 1980s and 1990s.
-Particular attention was given to investigating what happened to associations formed during this period amongst people who have since stopped going clubbing and are no longer part of the ‘scene’.
+- Memories of critical ‘clubbing days’ using music and film elicitation - this facet use music and film elicitation to explore the memories of people who were regulars at Manchester’s Hacienda nightclub during the 1980s and 1990s.
+Particular attention was given to investigating what happened to associations formed during this period among people who have since stopped going clubbing and are no longer part of the ‘scene’.

 Using a facet methodology approach allowed us to research a complex blend of tangible and intangible aspects of critical associations that it can be difficult to grasp using conventional research methods.